mi4-corporation/iadc-isp-docs/IADC ISP API Developer Guide.md

         * incidentDate - optional, the date that the incident occurred, must be the same month and year provided in the route
         * isSIF - optional, boolean value
+        * SIFComments - optional, string containing comments about the SIF, if applicable
         * rigNameNumber - optional, string
-        * comments - optional, string containing any comments
         * answers - optional, array of objects representing incident questions and their answers
             * Can provide all required answers, a subset of the required answers, or no answers at all
             * Each answer should have these attributes: